adamluckydo/ontology/Buddhism.md

 2. Suffering has a cause.
 Namely: Craving and aversion, which arise due to ignorance of the true nature of reality.

-3. It is possible to reach the end suffering: Craving and aversion can be abandoned through a deep understanding of reality.
+3. It is possible to reach the end of suffering: Craving and aversion can be abandoned through a deep understanding of reality.

 4. The path to ending suffering is the Noble Eightfold Path: Right understanding, intention, speech, action, livelihood, effort, mindfulness, and concentration.